it-at-m/helm-charts/charts/refarch-templates/README.md

 Image pull Secrets might be necessary to bypass pull limits by certain container registries or access private registries.
 The image pull Secrets are reused for all modules you define.

+More information about ImagePull Secrets can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 Example:
 ```yaml